-'''

-public int calcDistanceTo(Leaf leaf) {

-return Math.abs(getX()-leaf.getX())+Math.abs(getY()-leaf.getY());
+return Math.abs(getX()-leaf.getX())+Math.abs(getY()-leaf.getY()); }

-}

-'''

 That finished off the findClosestLeaf() method.
 You should build a scenario and call it manually a few times just to make sure it doesn't crash.
 Greenfoot also provides two ways for you to tell if it really is returning the closest leaf.
-The display that pops up looks like the figure below.
-Because Leaf is a reference type, all Greenfoot shows us is an array saying that references something.
-To the right of this are two buttons: Inspect and Get.
-If you click on Inspect, it will bring up the Inspection window on the Leaf object that was returned.
+The display that pops up looks like Figure 4.1.
+Because Leaf is a reference type, all Greenfoot shows us is an arrow saying that it references something.
+To the right of this are two buttons: "Inspect" and "Get".
+If you click on "Inspect", it will bring up the Inspection window on the Leaf object that was returned.
 That will let you see the x and y coordinates which you can use to tell you if you got the right one.
-Alternately, if you click the Get button, when you move your mouse around the world, the leaf that was found will also move.
+Alternately, if you click the "Get" button, when you move your mouse around the world, the leaf that was found will also move.
 Do this with a few different configurations so that you can make sure it works fairly generally.